-Data for this study were collected from 19 elementary schools in Missouri, Tennessee, and Utah as part of a four-year randomized control trial (RCT) of a proactive classroom management program called Class-wide Function Related Intervention Teams (CW-FIT; Wills et al., 2010).
-Teachers were randomly selected to participate in the CW-FIT program (see Wills, Kamps, Caldarella, Wehby, & Swinburne-Romine, 2018, and Wills, Wehby, Caldarella, Kamps, & Swinburne Romine, 2018, for more information).
-However, treatment condition assignments were not a factor in this present study, as only baseline data were considered.
-Participants included 311 students identified as at risk for EBD (see Procedures section) and 149 teachers.
+Data for this study were collected from 19 elementary schools in Missouri, Tennessee, and Utah as part of a 4-year randomized control trial (RCT) of a proactive classroom management program called Class-Wide Function-related Intervention Teams (CW-FIT; Wills et al., 2010).
+Teachers were randomly selected to participate in the CW-FIT program (see Wills, Wehby, et al., 2018, and Wills, Kamps, et al., 2018, for more information).
+However, treatment condition assignments were not a factor in this study, as only baseline data were considered.
+Participants included 311 students identified as at risk for EBD (see the "Procedures" section) and 149 teachers.
 There were approximately two at-risk students per class.
 See Table 1 for participant demographic information.
 The average school free or reduced-price lunch percentage was 74.57% (SD = 19.44).